nanotechkarl/parking-system/readme.txt

 'Commands: type "p" to park vehicle'
 'Commands: type "u" to unpark vehicle'

-notes: All of the conditions is working except for distance calculation
+notes: All of the conditions is working but not sure if there is bugs
 WARNING: bugs might show at some point. rerun if there is bug.
 '**************************END OF GUIDELINES*************************'